cjlynch12/fcc-votingapp/README.md

 * The interactive bar chart showing poll statistics is created with **d3**.

 ## To-do:
-- [ ] Enable sign up and login with social network account
+- [ ] Enable sign up and login with social network account.